 Self-employment: Surplus earnings and losses

 The surplus earnings and loss rules apply from April 2018.
 These are very complex rules and we have written this guidance to help advisers understand the rules.
-Until April 2023, the ‘de minimis’ remains temporarily set at £2,500 (with the intention to reduce it to £300 at some point).
+The ‘de minimis’ remains temporarily set at £2,500 (with the intention to reduce it to £300 at some point).
 This means that it may not be commonplace for surplus earnings to be triggered, although many more people are now claiming UC, some of whom may more generally have fluctuating earnings and also some self-employed individuals who may have received self-employment income support grants.
 See our income page for more information.

 Background to the surplus earnings and loss rules